codelibs/fess-docs/en/9.0/config/index-backup.rst

 =============================

 The index data is managed by Solr.
-Backup from the Administration screen of the Fess, and cases will be in the size and number of Gigabit can not index data.
+Backup from the Administration screen of the |Fess| , and cases will be in the size and number of Gigabit can not index data.

-If you need to index data backup stopped the Fess from back solr/core1/data and solr/core1-suggest/data directories.
+If you need to index data backup stopped the |Fess| from back solr/core1/data and solr/core1-suggest/data directories.
 Also, index data backed up to restore to undo.